AdobeDocs/experience-manager-65.en/help/forms/using/create-correspondence.md

 1. Click Save .

-The *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties are not carried over to publish instance by default.To enable reloading of draft at publish instance, these properties are required at the publish instance.
+The *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties are not carried over to publish instance by default.
+To enable reloading of draft at publish instance, these properties are required at the publish instance.

 In order to carry over *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties to publish instance, disable the component as *com.day.cq.replication.impl.ReplicationPropertiesFilterFactory* at the Author instance using the URL:
 `http://server:port/system/console/components`